-How many wedding favors do you need to order?
-Good question!
-We’ll answer it here! be sure to join the list for the latest so you don’t miss it!
+How many wedding favors should you buy?
+We’ll tell you exactly how many favors you should have.
+Just be sure to join the list for the latest so you don’t miss it!

-How many wedding favors do you need to order?
+How many wedding favors do you really need to order?

-I was thinking back on our favors and recall the same question swirling around in my head: how many wedding favors do I need to order?
-Do you give one favor per guest or per couple?
-Do you include wedding favors to kids in the final count?
-How many wedding favors should you buy as extras?
+I was thinking back on our wedding favors and recall the same question swirling around in my head: how many wedding favors to buy.
+You don’t want to overbuy, but you definitely don’t want to run out.

 Ah, so many questions.
 And this is after I already asked myself what wedding favors are and if you need to buy them at all. :)